James Springer White 1821-1881

 under the title Tract, Showing That the Seventh Day Should Be Observed As

-the Sabbath.
+.
 This introduced the seventh-day Sabbath to Joseph Bates,

 who later wrote his own tract on the Sabbath.